CockroachDB Cloud Access Management (Authorization) Overview

 1. Organization: Each CockroachDB Cloud organization has a set of roles defined on it, which allow users to perform administrative tasks relating to the management of clusters, organization users, SQL users, and billing.

-2. Folder: If an organization is enrolled in CockroachDB Cloud Folders (Limited Access), roles can be assigned on folders.
+2. Folder: roles can be assigned on folders.
 Role inheritance is transitive; a role granted on the organization or a folder is inherited by descendent resources.

 Tip:

-Organizing clusters using folders is available in Limited Access.
+Organizing clusters using folders is available in Preview.
 To learn more, refer to Organize Clusters Using Folders.

 For the main pages covering users and roles at the SQL level within a specific database cluster, refer to: